-IADC committees cover a wide range of issues and topics critical to the global drilling industry.
+Committees cover a wide range of issues and topics critical to the global drilling industry, and are IADC’s principal forums for pursuing its goals:

 The mission of the IADC Accounting Issues/Procedures Committee is to facilitate the exchange of information regarding accounting and financial reporting issues, current/proposed processes and compliance with FASB, PCAOB and SEC rules and regulations through the exchange of best practices among its committee members and the industry.